Spectra of infinite graphs via freeness with amalgamation: Motivation and related work

-It is a well known fact that as $d$ goes to infinity, random $d$-lifts of a fixed graph $\mathcal{G}$ converge in the Benjamini-Schramm sense \cite{benjamini2011recurrence} to the universal covering graph $\mathcal{T}$ of $\mathcal{G}$.
+It is well known (and easy to show) that as $d$ goes to infinity, random $d$-lifts of a fixed graph $\mathcal{G}$ converge in the Benjamini-Schramm sense \cite{benjamini2011recurrence} to the universal covering graph $\mathcal{T}$ of $\mathcal{G}$\footnote{The main idea is that if $\alpha$ is a random permutation of $[d]$, then the size of the orbit of any element on which $\alpha$ acts almost surely goes to infinity as $d\to \infty$.
+This is enough to show that for every fixed $p\geq 1$ the $p$-neighborhood of any given vertex of the random lift is almost surely tree-like as $d\to \infty$.
+A quantitative version of this argument can then be used to show that this holds for many vertices at the same time. }.
 In particular, this implies that the density of states of $A_\mathcal{T}$ is the weak limit of the mean eigenvalue distribution of the random $d$-lifts: